jacobsun/safo/README.md

 ![demo](https://raw.githubusercontent.com/jacobsun/safo/master/demo.gif "demo")

-safo is a vs code plugin, it helps you quickly add eslint and mocha alongside chai to your current project.
-So just begin to test your idea.
+safo is a vs code plugin, it helps you quickly generate a simple project to test your idea.

-**The plugin uses yarn**
+** The plugin uses yarn**

 ## commands